KxSystems/docs/docs/wp/iterators/index.md

 3 7 12 18 25
 ```

-The iterator Each is covered by the keyword `each` for unary iterables.
+The iterator Each is covered by the keyword `each` for unary values.
 Good q style prefers it.

 ```q